feynon/carlosbecker.com/content/post/2018-06-08-one-month-working-remote.md

 ## Lessons learned

-This I already posted on twitter, but anyway…
+This I already posted on twitter, but anyway...

 {{< tweet 1004448888995090438 >}}